sudeepy/sudeepy.github.io/_drafts/functional-mergesort.markdown

 ---
 Over the past several months, I have been learning a lot about Swift and functional programming.
 As an exercise for myself, I tried implementing the classic merge sort algorithm in as much of a functional way as I could.
 Below you will find how my implementation progressed.

 But before we go through this, I'd like to clarify what I mean by "functional."
-Functional programming is a loaded term at this stage and encompasses many many concepts*.
-The key aspects that I'm concerned with are 1) no side effects*, 2) immutability*, and 3) reusable/composable functions*.
+Functional programming is a loaded term at this stage and encompasses [many many concepts](http://www.slideshare.net/ScottWlaschin/fp-patterns-buildstufflt).
+The key aspects that I'm concerned with are no side effects, immutability, and reusable/composable functions.

 With that, let's get started.